smalljobs/smalljobs/README.md

 #### Testing

-SmallJobs is testes extensively, so make sure you do not break the specs before pushing to master.
+SmallJobs is tested extensively, so make sure you do not break the specs before pushing to master.

 ```bash
 $ rake spec